codialab/DMI_GEM_APBC2026/README.md

 `load_datasets.py` is a helper for loading the prepared datasets and is not required as a separate pipeline step.

-**Important:** `download_geo_datasets.sh` is an older download helper and does not currently match the two-dataset preprocessing workflow above.
+**Note:** `download_geo_datasets.sh` is an older download helper and does not currently match the two-dataset preprocessing workflow above.
 The required source files are already included in the repository, so this shell script is not needed for the main reproduction workflow.

 ### 2. DMI metabolite extraction